-Using language and structural features, sort a range of texts into persuasive, descriptive, informative and instructive types.
+Using language and structural features, sort a range of texts into Version 2.1 600/8476/5, Page 388 of 962 600/8478/9, 600/8411/X, 600/8410/8, 600/8412/1, 600/8413/3, 600/8418/2 persuasive, descriptive, informative and instructive types.
 Select a feature from each text type and explain why this has been used.
 Examples of language features used in persuasive texts could include superlatives to exaggerate advantages or disadvantages; examples of language features used in descriptive texts could include adjectives to facilitate the reader's ability to picture what is being described.
 Examples of structural features used in instructive texts could include a numbered list to show the order in which task should be followed; examples of structural features used in informative texts could include subheadings to locate specific information more easily.